2018 High School National Championship Tournament Logistics Information

 We have a room block that is calculated to cover the entire tournament, but we encourage teams to reserve their rooms as early as possible; if we end up needing more space, we would like as much time as possible to negotiate that!

 As part of the contract negotiated by NAQT, the hotel will offer complimentary guest room Internet access to tournament participants and their families.
 This only applies to rooms booked using the NAQT group code.

-The Atlanta Marriott Marquis is connected by a skyway to a 60-restaurant food court at the Peachtree Center that offers a variety of affordable meals (sandwiches, Thai, pizza, Chinese, cheesesteaks, etc.).
-There are also additional restaurants in the hotel itself and within walking distance that should satisfy any combination of appetite and price range.
+The hotel is connected by skyway to a 60-restaurant food court at Peachtree Center that offers a variety of affordable meals (sandwiches, Thai, pizza, Chinese, cheesesteaks, etc.).
+There are also restaurants in the hotel itself, and more within walking distance, that should satisfy any combination of appetite and price range.

 Relationship to the SSNCT

 Small schools are eligible and welcome to attend the HSNCT (if qualified), regardless of whether they attend the Small School National Championship Tournament.
 The SSNCT and HSNCT will use different question sets, and a school that attends both will receive a $100 discount on its HSNCT registration fee.

 To ask specific questions about the HSNCT, write to email@example.com.

 We look forward to answering any and all questions, no matter how expansive or trivial, in the hopes of eliminating any possible confusion or mistakes in participants’ plans.
 If something’s not clear, let us know!